We are a specialist Workplace Strategy consultancy offering management consulting, team coaching, change leadership and change support

 Founder, Workplace Strategist

-Nina particularly enjoys helping organisations adapt to new ways of working, to achieve a win-win for the business and its employees.
+Nina particularly enjoys helping employers adapt to new ways of working, to achieve a win-win for the business and its employees.
+She has lived the experience of managing remote and flexible teams for the last ten years.

-Nina is based in Wellington, New Zealand where she enjoys walks by the harbour and the Wellington food scene.
+Nina has been based in Wellington, New Zealand since 2014, where she enjoys walks by the harbour and the Wellington food scene.

 Karline de Boer